A $(D_\tau,D_x)$-manifold with $N$-correlators of $N_t$-objects: Methodology

 Note that we can decompose the targeted observable as

-where $O_{\rm u}(\vec{\tau}_i,\vec{x})$ is a universal observable which depend in some initial temporal space of $D_\tau$-dimensions denoted with $\vec{\tau}_i$, while $D_t (\vec{\tau},\vec{x})$ encapsulate the rest $(D_\tau,D_x)$ spacetime dependence.
+where $O_{\rm u}(\vec{\tau}_i,\vec{x})$ is a universal observable which depend in some initial temporal space of $D_\tau$-dimensions denoted with $\vec{\tau}_i$, while $D_s (\vec{\tau},\vec{x})$ encapsulate the rest $(D_\tau,D_x)$ spacetime dependence.
 Then the observable becomes

-Note that, by substituting \refEq{eq:N_t_objects} and/or \refEq{eq:N_t_objects_decomposition_1} to Eqs. \ref{eq:NPCF} and \ref{eq:NPCFF}, we can calculate the auto- and cross- NPCF and its Fourier transform of $N_{\rm t}$ types of objects.
+Note that, by substituting \refEq{eq:N_s_objects} and/or \refEq{eq:N_s_objects_decomposition_1} to Eqs. \ref{eq:NPCF} and \ref{eq:NPCFF}, we can calculate the auto- and cross- NPCF and its Fourier transform of $N_{\rm s}$ types of objects.